Skip to main content

 Director of Marketing and Communications

-Morgan is responsible for marketing and communications initiatives to build awareness of Centennial Campus and its public-private partnerships, as well as NC State as a strategic partner for industry and government collaborations.
+Morgan is responsible for marketing and communications initiatives to build awareness of Centennial Campus and its public-private partnerships, as well as branding NC State as a strategic partner for industry and government collaborations.
+Previously, she oversaw marketing and communications for Wake County Economic Development.
 Morgan holds her bachelor’s degree from East Carolina and a master’s degree from NC State.
-Little known fact – she loves to travel, visiting more than ten countries.

 Amy Lubas